 The fund can invest in different currencies.
 Changes in exchange rates will therefore affect the value of your investment.
 Investing in emerging markets involves a greater risk of loss as such investments can be more sensitive to political and economic conditions than developed markets.
-There may be difficulties in buying, selling, safekeeping or valuing investments in such countries.
-The annual management charge is paid from capital.
+The annual management charge is paid from capital (except for the Fixed Income Securities Fund and the Deposit Fund).
 Where charges are taken from capital rather than income, capital growth will be constrained and there is a risk of capital loss.